Dove World Outreach Center Quran-burning controversy: International

 Protest rallies were held in several other Afghan provinces: Nimruz, Kunar, Nangarhar, Parwan, Baghlan, Kunduz, Balkh and Farah.
 The Afghan President Hamid Karzai also spoke out against the burning of Qurans saying, "By burning the Quran, they cannot harm it.
 The Quran is in the hearts and minds of one-and-a-half billion people.
 Insulting the Quran is an insult to nations."
 Protests continued throughout the next two days, with three protesters wounded on September 11 and four on September 12 as Afghan security forces shot into groups of protesters, some armed with sticks or throwing stones, to disperse them.
 Two died in hospital due to severe gunshot wounds.
 On September 11, protests continued in the country, when Afghan security forces fought back thousands of demonstrators.
-Four demonstrators were wounded by security forces; firing when they tried to storm several government buildings in Pul-e-Alam, in Logar province.
+Four demonstrators were wounded by security forces; firing when they tried to storm several government buildings in Puli Alam, in Logar Province.
 They also hurled stones at such buildings as the department for women's affairs.
 In Badakhshan province, another thousand people protested three separate districts, though the police chief said it was peaceful.